 When harvesting, the cutter bar flexes to follow the contour of the ground.
-Ensure the header is tilted back by retracting the hydraulic tilt cylinder.
+Before activating FLEX mode, tilt header back by retracting the hydraulic tilt cylinder or checking that manual tilt turnbuckle is set at 16-1/4" (41.3 cm).